pankaj8865/Basic-python-Exercies/README.md

 16.Write a password generator in Python.
 Be creative with how you generate passwords - strong passwords have a mix of lowercase letters, uppercase letters, numbers, and symbols.
 The passwords should be random, generating a new password every time the user asks for a new password.

+17.Create a program that will play the “cows and bulls” game with the user.
+The game works like this:

+Randomly generate a 4-digit number.
+Ask the user to guess a 4-digit number.
+For every digit that the user guessed correctly in the correct place, they have a “cow”.
+For every digit the user guessed correctly in the wrong place is a “bull.”
+Every time the user makes a guess, tell them how many “cows” and “bulls” they have.